dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

     docker exec -ti CONTAINER_ID bash
 ```

-Where CONTAINER\_ID is eg "904b2", the first 5 digits
+Where CONTAINER\_ID is eg "904b2", the first 5 digits.
+Notice your prompt will change now that you are inside the container.

 -   Now you can use regular UNIX commands to create a new user (this is not Docker-specific)